jonathanpberger/delux-sustain-talk/sustain.md

 - A healthy, human practice (TimeOut, ping pong, 40-hour weeks)
 - <s>rock stars</s>
-- Build and share a better toolkit
-	- repeatable ideas / technique technique
-	- a lot of this work is already being done by the Lean UX movement
+- Build and share a better toolkit (a lot of this work is already being done by the Lean UX movement)
-	- it helps to recognize it as such and build the Ubiquitous Language

 ---